nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/document-types-in-web-ui.md

 **To create a template:**

-1. Click on **Templates** in the navigation tree,
+1. Click on **Templates** in the navigation tree.
 2. From there, you can create a new Template containing any type of document, and even files, with the tree structure you want.
 3. Once a new Template has been created, you can create many workspaces from this template.

 {{#> callout type='info' heading='Templates and User Rights Management'}}
 - When you set permissions on the 1st-level workspace of a template - here IT project workspace structure-, it will be inherited in the new workspaces.
 For example, a user who is not allowed to read "IT project workspace structure" will not be able to see it when creating a workspace.

 - When you set permissions on the content of a workspace in a template, it won't be inherited in the new workspaces.
-For example, a user who can't read a folder like "Meeting reports" in a workspace but have reading access on the 1st-level workspace, will be allowed to see "Meeting reports"
+For example, a user who can't read a folder like "Meeting reports" in a workspace but have reading access on the 1st-level workspace, will be allowed to see "Meeting reports".
 In a few words, don't try to manage workspaces' permissions with Templates (this can be done other ways, like using [Studio]({{page space='studio'}}) configuration tool).
 {{/callout}}